ETH-Raphael-Bosshart/studyplanner/README.md

 # 📚 Study Task Manager

 The **Study Task Manager** is a lightweight yet functional web app designed to help students structure and monitor their daily study sessions.
-It combines task planning, real-time tracking, and motivational support in one elegant interface — with no login, no distraction.
+It combines task planning, real-time tracking, and motivational support in one elegant interface.

 ---

 ## 🚀 Features

-### ✅ Start a Study Session
+### Start a Study Session
 - Input your **name** and **planned hours** (max 24h).
 - The app checks if your planned time fits within today.
 - Displays a personal welcome and study time countdown.

-### 📝 Task Management
+### Task Management
 - Add tasks with:
   - **Title**
   - **Planned minutes**